northduke17/peacock/README.md

 # peacock
 openfl graphic draw.

-using texturepacke for animate and image draw ui progressbar, scrollpane
+using texturepacke for animate and image draw. ui progressbar, scrollpane.

 undo example, fix more, add comment